Introduction to PostgreSQL Unnest

 - The first overload of usefulness aims to transform the values from an array into a single array.

-The below example shows that in the old version, we have used cross join with generate series function to convert the array into the table structure.
+The below example shows that in the old version, we used cross join with generate series function to convert the array into the table structure.

 Code: